On the distribution of equivalence classes of random symmetric p-adic matrices

-Fix the lower blocks with $i > j$ to be arbitrary, solve the diagonal equations with $U_{ii} \in \text{O}_{m_i}^{s_i}(\FF_p)$, then solve the remaining linear system for $j = i+1,\ldots, t$ consecutively (``diagonal by diagonal'').
+and lift the solutions to $R_m$.
+Fix the lower blocks with $i > j$ arbitrarily, solve the diagonal equations with $U_{ii} \in \text{O}_{m_i}^{s_i}(\FF_p)$, then solve the remaining linear system for $j = i+1,\ldots, t$ consecutively (``diagonal by diagonal'').
 The blocks $U_{ik}$ with $i <k$ are determined uniquely from $U_{ik}$ with $ i \ge k$.
 It now remains to show that this system is ``well-defined'' i.e. its Jacobian matrix is full-rank.
 To avoid writing out each element-wise derivative separately, use matrix derivatives.
 The Jacobian of the system mod $p$ consists of the following matrix derivatives:

-Here $\otimes$ is the tensor product, $E$ is the elimination matrix and $K$ is the commutation matrix.
-Despite the complicated appearance, the diagonal derivatives $B_{ii}^{ii}$ are the same as in Lemma \ref{denslem}.
-Because of the way these derivatives are ordered, the Jacobian matrix mod $p$ equals